JakeStevenson/Image-Seperator/README.md

 ## License

-This project is for local development use.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.